Goldentoenail/LobbyCompass/README.md

 WordEdit recognises any compass as it's navigation tool.
 This will only affect ops unless a player has been given the navigation tool permission.

  - solution - In the WordEdit configuration disable the Navigation tool.
-Or, use an alternative item to 'compass' in either LobbyCompass or WorldEdit.
+Or, use an alternative item for 'compass' in either LobbyCompass or WorldEdit.